redewiedergabe/corpus/README.md

 If you encounter any issues or have any questions, please use [Github's Issues tracker](https://github.com/redewiedergabe/corpus/issues).

+Project Redewiedergabe also provides [automatic taggers for German STWR](https://github.com/redewiedergabe/tagger), trained (mostly) on this corpus.

 ## Available Data
 ### Core corpus